shreyasourabh/Encore-/README.md

 # Encore-
-managing the database of customers in a car company using python with mysql
+Managing the database of customers in a car company using python with mysql